 - Like the steps above you direct your user to a landing page

-- But this time to invite him to subscribe in your notification
+- But this time to invite him to subscribe to your notification

 - And then you target him without any app via web push notifications!